-The value of non-current assets transferred to Cartrefi Cymunedol Gwynedd is stated at £473.860m.
-This has been increased by £217.374m from the figure stated in the 2009-10 balance sheet because of the 'VAT Shelter' arrangement.
-This is a technical adjustment which will enable Cartrefi Cymunedol Gwynedd to recover VAT on the capital expenditure required to bring the houses to WHQS standard.
+The value of non-current assets transferred to Cartrefi Cymunedol Gwynedd is stated at \pounds 466.727m.
+This has been increased by \pounds 217.374m from the figure stated in the 2009-10 balance sheet (net of depreciation and sales) because of the 'VAT Shelter' arrangement.
+This is an agreed adjustment which will enable Cartrefi Cymunedol Gwynedd to recover VAT on the capital expenditure required to bring the houses to WHQS standard.
+There is a further adjustment to reflect the notional contribution 'received' from Cartrefi Cymunedol Gwynedd based on the value of the 'VAT Shelter' capital expenditure.

-Also, as a result of the stock transfer, the proportion of PWLB debt relevant to the HRA (£14.118m) has been repaid and this, together with 'breakage costs' of £3.212 was financed by the Welsh Assembly Government.
+Also, as a result of the stock transfer, the proportion of PWLB debt relevant to the HRA (\pounds 14.118m) has been repaid and this, together with 'breakage costs' of \pounds 3.212m was financed by the Welsh Assembly Government.
 These transactions have been included in the HRA Statement of Accounts.